This quick and easy herbal catnip tea can be made with either fresh or dried catnip, and is a delicious way to use this

 How to Make Catnip Tea

-I make catnip tea the same way I make mint tea— I like to walk out into the garden, snip off some catnip, rinse it off, bruise the leaves a little (to release some flavorful oils) and add hot water.
+I make catnip tea the same way I make fresh mint tea— I like to walk out into the garden, snip off some catnip, rinse it off, bruise the leaves a little (to release some flavorful oils) and add hot water.

 Catnip doesn’t have as quite as much flavor as other mints, so I prefer to mix in other herbs (like mint!), along with a little lemon.